 By law, five of the 11 Federal Reserve holidays — Martin Luther King Jr. Day; Washington's Birthday/Presidents Day; Memorial Day; Labor Day; and Columbus Day — always take place on a Monday.
 The rest occur on fixed dates and periodically fall on a Sunday.
 In that instance, the Fed observes the holiday on the following Monday (as it will do for Juneteenth and Christmas in 2022), and banks often do the same.

 If a holiday falls on a Saturday, the Fed does not observe it on the Friday before.

 Schedules may differ by state

-Some states have distinct holidays of their own or observe holidays that are not on the federal calendar, such as Good Friday, the day after Thanksgiving or Christmas Eve.
+Some states have distinct holidays of their own or observe holidays that are not on the federal calendar, such as Good Friday (which falls on April 15 this year), the day after Thanksgiving or Christmas Eve.
 Bank branches in your state might close or operate with shorter hours on those days.

 Andy Markowitz is a contributing writer and editor for AARP, covering Social Security and fraud.
 He is a former editor of The Prague Post and Baltimore City Paper.